Herbse/LauraBot/WIKI/ChatScript-Json.md

 ```
 sudo yum -y install libcurl libcurl-devel
 ```

 On some other machines that doesn't install library stuff and maybe you need

 ```
 sudo apt-get install libcurl3 libcurl3-gnutls libcurl4-openssl-dev
 ```

 System variables `%httpresponse` will hold the most recent http return code from calling `^jsonopen`.

-If you call `^jsonopen(direct ...` then the result will not be facts, but the text will be directly shipped back as the answer.
+If you call `^jsonopen(direct ...)` then the result will not be facts, but the text will be directly shipped back as the answer.
 Be wary of doing this if the result will be large (>30K?) since you will overflow your buffer without being checked.

-^JSONopen automatically url-encodes headers and urls
+^jsonopen automatically url-encodes headers and urls

+Note: CS blocks until the call is complete.
+On a production server if you expect that the call can take serious time, you are advised to send the request in OOB to your own additional layer which returns to CS immediately.
+Then it makes the call and when the call completes, makes a call back to CS with the results in OOB.

 #### `JSONOpen and local files`

-JSONOpen is a wrapper around `Curl` library, so you can use as an url a local file reference like `file:///c:/myfile.txt`.
+JSONOpen is a wrapper around the `Curl` library, so you can use as an url a local file reference like `file:///c:/myfile.txt`.
 The file, of course, should be a JSON text string.